SystemsApproach/ops/arch.rst

 We are now ready to describe the architecture of the Aether Management Platform (AMP), which as shown in :numref:`Figure %s <fig-amp>`, manages both the distributed set of ACE clusters and the other control clusters running in the central cloud.
-(AMP is also responsible for managing AMP.)
+And illustrating the recursive nature of the management challenge, AMP is also responsible for managing AMP!

 AMP includes one or more portals targeted at different stakeholders. :numref:`Figure %s <fig-amp>` shows two examples: an